hudson155/kairo/kairo-config/README.md

 # `kairo-config`

-Home of `ConfigLoader`, which loads configs from YAML files, with support for config extension and application.
+Home of `ConfigLoader`, which loads configs for Kairo Servers from YAML files.
+Includes support for config extension and application.

 - **Config extension:** Configs can extend other configs by specifying `extends: other-config-name` as a top-level YAML property.